- All Topics

 Journal Bearings and Other Sliding Contacts

-Grease lubrication is used for pins, bushings, sliding contacts, as well as journal bearings experiencing shock loads, frequent starts and stops or reversing direction.
+Heavy-duty grease lubrication is used for pins, bushings, sliding contacts, as well as journal bearings experiencing shock loads, frequent starts and stops or reversing direction.
 In such cases, grease provides a thicker lubricant film than oil and protects against wear during the boundary lubrication.

 Typically, a Grade 2 grease is employed with a base oil viscosity in the 150 to 220 cSt range at 40°C (104°F).
 Higher viscosity base oils, EP additives and solid additives are used for low speeds, high loads and high temperatures.